Thermal Oxide Reprocessing Plant: History

 On 14 November 2018 it was announced that reprocessing operations had ended at THORP after all existing reprocessing contracts had been fulfilled.
 It had reprocessed 9,331 tonnes of used nuclear fuel from 30 customers in nine countries, earning £9bn in revenue.
 The receipt and storage facility within THORP continues to operate.

 Decommissioning will take place after several decades to allow radiation levels to decline, and is expected to occur between 2075 and 2095.
 The estimated cost of decommissioning is forecast as £4 billion at 2018 prices.

+In January 2025, the government announced that the 140 tonnes of civil plutonium produced by reprocessing, originally considered a valuable asset, would be immobilised and eventually disposed of in a geological disposal facility, rather than used to produce MOX fuel which was evaluated as an uneconomic option.